MotohisaFukuda/RTNI/README.md

 A detailed description of the functionality of this package with examples of its usage is available at [arXiv:paper](https://arxiv.org/abs/1902.07209).

+## Setup

-## Setup for MATHEMATICA
+### Setup for MATHEMATICA

-* Follow the [RTNI setup guide for MATHEMATICA](https://github.com/appium/appium/blob/master/docs/en/about-appium/getting-started.md) to install RTNI.
+* Follow the [RTNI setup guide for MATHEMATICA](https://https://github.com/MotohisaFukuda/RTNI/edit/master/gettingstarted_MATHEMATICA.md) to setup RTNI.
 * Look at the [Sample code for MATHEMATICA]  `sample-code/<client-language>/README.md` (e.g.: `sample-code/java/README.md`)

-## Setup for PYTHON
+### Setup for PYTHON

-* Follow the [RTNI setup guide for PYTHON](https://github.com/appium/appium/blob/master/docs/en/about-appium/getting-started.md) to install RTNI.
+* Follow the [RTNI setup guide for PYTHON](https://https://github.com/MotohisaFukuda/RTNI/edit/master/gettingstarted_PYTHON.md) to setup  RTNI.
 * Look at the [Sample code for PYTHON]  `sample-code/<client-language>/README.md` (e.g.: `sample-code/java/README.md`)